dbrazl/Cloud-repository-back-end/README.md

 - **Yup**: is a schema validation to REST requests
 - **Cors**: is a library to access REST API in Browser (React Framework).
 - more comming...

+## Backlog to implement
+- Upload of perfil image
+- Upload of archives
+- Download of archives
+- Open archives in Browser
+- Rename archives
+- Delete archives